 1. In the watermark editor click ‘Add New Graphic’.
 You can choose any graphic file like your logo to act as a watermark.
+In the setting of your new Graphic watermark tap the, ‘Select Image’ button and select your logo or other graphic.
 Graphics are best when they are .png files with transparency so the background does not show.
 See the FAQ for more details.

 3. Your new watermark is added to the dropdown menu (seen above).
 Choose it or any other to watermark a photo.
 Use the – button to delete the displayed watermark

 Signatures – adding your signature as a watermark using a Bitmap Watermark.

 You need a .png file of your signature.
 This can be created in a variety of ways.